 The Heart Disease and Stroke Prevention (HDSP) efforts are directed toward reducing the burden of heart disease and stroke among Connecticut residents.
 Heart disease and stroke are, respectively, the first and fifth leading causes of death in Connecticut.
-In 2016, it is estimated that cardiovascular disease cost to Connecticut residents is \$2.8 billion in hospital charges (2016 CHIME data).
+In 2014, it is estimated that cardiovascular disease cost to Connecticut residents is \$2.8 billion in hospital charges (www.ct.gov/DPH/HeartStrokeData).
 The HDSP priorities and strategies are to reduce the incidence of death and disability from heart disease and stroke.
 The HDSP works to improve cardiovascular health through public health strategies and policies that promote: